damonitor/damo/USAGE.md

 The user interface for these features on `damo` will definitely be changed in future.
 At least, `--exp_` part will be removed.

+Finally, as of this writing (2025-08-03), the features are nearly not tested, so there could be many bugs.

-So, please feel free to try and let us know if it is useful and worthy enough to make the upstream efforts.
+So, please feel free to try and let us know bugs that you found, and if it is useful and worthy enough to make the upstream efforts.
 But, please don't make your long term important works depend on these.